-- To execute an SQL command that has the same name as an ij command, using the Execute String style.
+- To execute an SQL command entered as SQLString, using the ExecuteString style.
 The String is passed to the connection without further examination or processing by ij.
-Normally, you execute SQL commands directly, not with the Execute command. - To execute a named command previously prepared with the ij Prepare command, using the Execute Identifier style. - To execute either flavor of command when that command contains dynamic parameters, taking values from the Using portion of the command.
-In this style, the Using portion's String or previously prepared Identifier is executed, and it must have a result set as its result.
-Each row of the result set is applied to the input parameters of the command to be executed, so the number of columns in the Using's result set must match the number of input parameters in the Execute 's statement.
+Normally, you execute SQL commands directly, not with the Execute command. - To execute a named command identified by PreparedStatementIdentifier.
+This must be previously prepared with the ijPrepare command. - To execute either flavor of command when that command contains dynamic parameters, specify the values in the Using portion of the command.
+In this style, the SQLString or previously prepared PreparedStatementIdentifier is executed using the values supplied as String or Identifier.
+The Identifier in the USING clause must have a result set as its result.
+Each row of the result set is applied to the input parameters of the command to be executed, so the number of columns in the Using's result set must match the number of input parameters in the Execute's statement.
 The results of each execution of the Execute statement are displayed as they are made.
-If the Using's result set contains no rows, the Execute 's statement is not executed.
+If the Using's result set contains no rows, the Execute's statement is not executed.